 His experience at an acute psychiatric hospital educated Mitchell to a broad spectrum of emotional disorders including major depression, chemical dependency and addictive disorders, suicide, bipolar, schizophrenia, conduct disorders, personality disorders including anti-social and borderline as well as anxiety disorders.
-Mr. Rosen was supervised by Robert Summerour, M.D. who is now the Medical Director of Knollwood Hospital in Riverside, CA.

 In addition to working with psychiatric clients, Mitchell worked for the Corona Norco School District as a consultant for the Department of Special Education.
 He has also worked for the Riverside County Office of Education as Director of Student Assistance Program Training and provided in-services on such diverse topics as: Bully/Victim Violence, Angry and Violent Adolescents and Emotional Disorders of Childhood.